gbv/beaconspec/beacon.md

 	             /  %xD0000-DFFFD / %xE0000-EFFFD / %xF0000-FFFFD
 	             /  %x10000-10FFFD

-An application MAY allow additional characters or disallow additional characters by stripping them or by replacing them with the replacement character `U+FFFD`.
+Applications MAY allow additional characters or disallow additional characters by stripping them or by replacing them with the replacement character `U+FFFD`.
 Applications SHOULD further apply Unicode Normalization Form Canonical Composition (NFKC) to all strings.